Perspective | After a spiritual journey, this photographer collaborated with an ancient Yucatán community to make his first book

 Here’s a look at what all of that collaboration ended up producing.

-You can see more of Santiago’s work here.
+You can see more of Santiago’s work, and find out more about the book project, here.

 In Sight is The Washington Post’s photography blog for visual narrative.
 This platform showcases compelling and diverse imagery from staff members and freelance photographers, news agencies and archives.
 If you are interested in submitting a story to In Sight, please complete this form.